How to Install Liquorix Kernel on Debian 12/11/10

 This command installs curl (used for downloading files), lsb-release (provides distribution-specific information), and apt-transport-https (allows using HTTPS for package management).

-The Liquorix Kernel team provides a convenient bash script to streamline the installation process.
+The Liquorix Kernel team provides a convenient bash script to streamline installation.
 This script imports the required GPG keys, adds the Liquorix repository, updates your sources list, and installs the custom kernel on your Debian system.

 Execute the following command to run the script and install the kernel: